Agriculture in Upper Canada: Role of the market

 Both wheat miners and gentleman farmers depended upon the market.
 Many farmers, however, sought to limit their dependence on the market, and on merchants in particular.
 Those merchants used the laws for imprisonment for debt to extort extra profit from farmers.

-It is important to emphasize that the presence of markets is not, in itself, an incentive to capitalist production.
+The presence of markets is not, in itself, an incentive to capitalist production.
 Hutterite farmers in Western Canada for example, are religious communists who sell their crops collectively in the market.
 In communities in the American northeast farmers sought to maintain their economic and political autonomy from merchants by providing for their own subsistence without having to purchase in the market.
-This practice of ensuring that the consumption needs of the family and community are met first before entering the market place to sell what was left over is referred to as a subsistence-surplus farming strategy.
+This practice of ensuring that the consumption needs of the family and community are met first before entering the marketplace to sell what was left over is referred to as a subsistence-surplus farming strategy.
 This is not saying that these farmers are self-subsistent.
 Non-market exchanges (barter) within the community provide those elements which no single farm household could produce for itself.
 These circumstances were typical of early trade in the province.

 Local non-market exchanges were usually expressed in prices, but these prices appear to have been standard, and rarely in cash.
-The exchanges took place over lengthy periods, and were rarely equal in value.
+The exchanges took place over lengthy periods and were rarely equal in value.
 The local community, including the local merchant, were thus tied together by multiple ties of debt and credit which were reconciled only after lengthy periods, and usually without cash.
 For example, "Alexander McMartin, a merchant and miller at Martintown, in the Eastern District, and Donald McNaught, a carpenter.
 In March 1852 they reckoned their mutual dealings for the past seven years.
 During that period, McNaught had earned £53 by his craft and run up £47 in charges at McMartin's enterprises.
 Here an exchange of £6 could settle £100 worth of transactions."

 Numerous studies have shown that the first half of the nineteenth century was not necessarily characterized by grand changes in the degree of market participation by farmers, but by increasingly well-integrated national and international markets regulated by elites using laissez-faire principles.
 That is, farmers did not change their mix of subsistence and market production to any great degree; but the market that they sold in became increasingly well organized, and international in scope bolstered by a host of new financial service institutions such as banks and insurance companies.